At the Project:

 - A bird's "preen gland" or "uropygial gland" is a pimple-like structure on its

-- The preen gland secretes an oil when it is pressed by a bird's beak.
+- The preen gland secretes an oil when it is pressed by a bird's bill.

 Why do swallows scratch their heads and necks with their feet?